shoesheill/Nepal.Payments.Gateways/README.md

 ## 🏷️ Version History

-- **v1.0.1** - Added Fonepay real-time monitoring and auto-verification
+- **v2.0.0** - Added Fonepay Dynamic QR with real-time monitoring and auto-verification
+- **v1.0.1** - Fixed ResponseResult on eSewa and Khalti Response
 - **v1.0.0** - Initial release with Khalti and eSewa support

 ---